kb100/signal-authenticator/README.md

 `--debug` print warnings and errors to the system log even if the `PAM_SILENT` flag is passed to PAM

+`--allowed-chars [chars]` tokens will be made up of these characters only.
+The number of allowed characters must be a divisor of 256.

+`--token-len [n]` sets length of 1-time tokens.

 ## Setup

 Install [signal-cli](https://github.com/AsamK/signal-cli) and java: